yyjhao/markmon/README.md

 ## Issues

-* Only tested on Mac OS X 10.9.
-The file watcher may be problematic in some systems.
+* Tested on Mac OS X 10.9 and externally with Windows 7.
+The file watcher may be problematic in some other systems.

 ## License